hectord/newspaper-downloader/README.md

 If you want to develop new plugins for your subscriptions, you can take a look at the existing plugins in "available_plugins/" or in "nd/newspaper_api.py" to understand which class you must extend to create your own plugin.

-If you want to add new functionalities, send me a pull request!
+If you want to add new functionalitites, send me a pull request!
 I would be happy to work with other people on this project.